runwiththerhythm/arc-arborists/README.md

 - __Hero Section__

   - The Hero section includes a carousel of high quality images and an impactful and concise headline and sub-headline that describes the business and what they provide.
-  - This section introduces the user to Arc Arborists with an eye catching animation to grab their attention.
+  - This section introduces the user to Arc Arborists with an eye catching animation to grab their attention and the ability to interact with the carousel to view through the photos.
   - Two CTA buttons allow the use to quickly access the Contact form for a quote and emergency assistance saving them time for the most common and important actions.